 6. You stop obsessing over unwanted parts of life

 This is especially true regarding your past.
 Stalking your ex on social media, for example, is what many people are guilty of, and if you are not on social media, then you cannot do it.
 Moving on becomes easier if social media presence is not felt.
-Same is applicable for all other people whose presence might be disturbing your peace of mind.
+The same is applicable for all other people whose presence might be disturbing your peace of mind.

 7. You start living in the present moment